Your antenatal appointments

 For example, your midwife can:

-- Help you prepare for labour and birth by talking through the pros and cons of having a home birth, giving birth in a birth centre or on a labour ward; as well as helping you write your birth plan and tell you which signs of labour to look out for.
+- Talk you through your options for giving birth by explaining the pros and cons of having a home birth, giving birth in a birth centre or on a labour ward.

 - Check that your baby is moving as expected and advise on how you should monitor their movements during your pregnancy.

-- Go through scans and screening tests that you have had and that you will be offered, and give you anti-D injections if you have RhD negative blood.
+- Go through scans and screening tests that you will be offered and talk through the results after you’ve had them.
+They will also give you anti-D injections if you have RhD negative blood.

-- Advise you on diet and exercise to help you avoid injuries and make sure you get the nutrition that you and your baby need.
+- Advise you on diet and exercise during pregnancy to help you avoid injuries and make sure you get the nutrition that you and your baby need.

 - Give you advice on pregnancy symptoms and health problems like headaches, heartburn, pelvic pain and back pain.